What COVID-19 means for the food industry.

 Also, consumer packaged goods (CPG) innovation has recently focused on label claims, such as organic, clean-label, plant-based, and local.
 “Halo-based” marketing has been a primary tactic for many firms to reclaim share and pump up pricing and profitability.
 If we enter into a long, downward, economic cycle, consumers may be less willing to pay a premium for halo-based products.
 For example, it’s probably going to be hard for a struggling family to pay a premium for plant-based meat when ground beef is 50-75% cheaper.

 2) Labor will be available once again.

 Labor is a challenge of epic proportions in the food industry.
 It’s also one of the drivers of high foodservice inflation (at least relative to retail).
-For example, in 2017 20% of foodservice expenditures in the US went towards paying foodservice workers and salaries.
+For example, in 2017 over 20% of overall food expenditures in the US went towards paying foodservice workers and salaries.
 Tackling labor costs became an increasing hurdle over the past decade as the economy experienced a bull run and the availability of labor contracted.
 Post-COVID-19 there will undoubtedly, once again, be a surplus of labor.
 However, the situation is somewhat of a Catch-22.
 Labor will once again become available, but if operators are forced out of business due to economic hardship, there will probably be diminished labor demand.
 The situation is almost exactly the same as current declining fuel prices at the pump: gas is cheap, but nobody is driving anywhere.